Diffusion Model Based Posterior Sampling for Noisy Linear Inverse Problems: Method

+\textbf{Step 3}: Replace the prior score $\nabla_{{\bf{x}}_t} \log{{{p}}({\bf{x}}_t})$ back in terms of the generative model outputs in the obtained sampling equations in Step 2.
+Subsequently, taking into account the additional terms due to the addition of likelihood score, we can easily obtain the final posterior sampling equations.
+For example, for DDPM and flow-based models, the corresponding sampling equations (\ref{reverse-process-post-form-ddpm}-\ref{reverse-process-post-form}) finally become

+where the blue part is the addition terms required to incorporate into the original sampling equations to enable posterior sampling from $p({\bf{x}}_0 |{\bf{y}} )$ given $\bf{y}$.

-By combining the prior score ${\rm{s}}_{\boldsymbol{\theta}}({\bf{x}}_{t},t)$ obtained from a pre-trained DM and the introduced noise-perturbed pseudo-likelihood score in Theorem \ref{noise-likelohood-score-linear-VPSDE} and \ref{noise-likelohood-score-linear-VPSDE-SVD}, we can then easily perform posterior sampling in a similar way as the reverse diffusion process of DM.
-The resultant algorithm is shown in Algorithm \ref{alg: posterior-sampling-algorithm} and we call it DM based Posterior Sampling (DMPS for short).
-The reverse diffusion variance $\{\tilde{\sigma}_t\}_{t=1}^T$ is learned as the ADM in \cite{dhariwal2021diffusion}.
-As shown in Algorithm \ref{alg: posterior-sampling-algorithm}, DMPS can be easily implemented on top of the existing DM code just by adding two additional simple lines of codes (highlighted in blue).
+Following the above procedures, we obtain the resultant algorithms for DDPM and flow-based models, as shown in Algorithm \ref{alg: posterior-sampling-algorithm} and Algorithm \ref{alg: flow-based}, respectively.
+For brevity, we call both algorithms as Diffusion Model based Posterior Sampling (dubbed DMPS) since flow-based models can be viewed as a generalization of diffusion models \cite{albergo2023stochastic}.
+In the DDPM version, the reverse diffusion variance $\{\tilde{\sigma}_t\}_{t=1}^T$ is learned as the ADM in \cite{dhariwal2021diffusion}.
+Both the two versions of DMPS algorithms can be easily implemented on top of the existing code just by adding two additional simple lines (lines 4-5 in Algorithm \ref{alg: posterior-sampling-algorithm}, lines 8-9 in Algorithm \ref{alg: flow-based}) of codes.